Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

 Strongly coupled groups imply highly packed systems, and \emph{vice versa}.
 Where a system divides into separate groups of planets only linked among themselves, there is a dynamical gap with possible implications about the completeness of either planet formation or detection.
 The fact that most planets considered here are secularly coupled supports the notion that planets tend to form in fairly compact configurations.

-Nevertheless, we have seen in several cases that subsets of planets are dynamically isolated from others.
+Nevertheless, we have seen that subsets of planets often be dynamically isolated from others.
 One example was the system described by Fischer et al.'s (2008)\cite{Fischer08} solution for 55 Cancri which divided into two groups: the inner three planets and the outer two planets.
-In contrast, the solutions for the same system by Dawson and Fabrycky (2010)\cite{DawsonFabrycky10} had only the inner planet relatively uncoupled from the rest.
-In the case of HIP 14810, the inner two of the three planets are coupled and the outer planet is dynamically alone.
+In contrast, the solutions for the same system by \citet{DawsonFabrycky10} has the inner planet relatively uncoupled from the rest.

 Interestingly, the fact that a set of planets are dynamically linked through a common eigenmode does not necessarily mean that they exchange angular momentum.
 To exchange angular momentum, the eccentricities of those planets must involve more than one eigenmode so that the contributions from the modes can periodically add constructively and destructively.
 For a set of planets whose eccentricities are governed by only one eigenmode (i.e. where the other modes have zero amplitudes), all the eccentricity values would be fixed and there would be no exchange of angular momentum.